 East Prussian German (and thus heavily Lithuanian influenced) name referring to a barber-surgeon well versed in bloodletting, derived from Lithuanian kraujaleidys

 KREISEL German, Jewish

-Nickname for an active and/or disorganized person, derived from the German kreisel
+Jewish family name and originally a nickname for an active or disorganized person, derived from German kreisel

 topographic name for someone living in a hollow

 From Middle High German kresse